misaka10843/copymanga-downloader/README-EN.md

 ## Updates 🔬

-### Major updates 📈.
+### Major updates 📈

-2022/6/8: Implemented support 'other' group with the help of [@zaazwm](https://github.com/zaazwm)
+2022/6/8: Implemented support 'other' group with the help of [@zaazwm](https://github.com/zaazwm) ，Fix collection export problem and export csv

 2022/5/15: Added the ability to export favorites (up to 500)

 2022/3/29: Supported some features with the help of [@zhongfly](https://github.com/zhongfly), and ~~may~~ fix the problem, and also helped optimize the code by the way www

-2022/3/24: temporarily support setting a function (but the probability of not being able to download, please note that if there is a problem, please add it to the [ here ](https://github.com/misaka10843/copymanga-downloader/issues/) to submit relevant information
+2022/3/24: temporarily support setting a function (but the probability of not being able to download, please note that if there is a problem, please add it to the [here](https://github.com/misaka10843/copymanga-downloader/issues/) to submit relevant information

 2022/2/25: Fix url problem with copymanga (copymanga.com seems to have been abandoned and replaced with copymanga.net)